Atomic force microscopy: Probe

 This device is most commonly called an "AFM probe", but other names include "AFM tip" and "cantilever" (employing the name of a single part as the name of the whole device).
-An AFM probe is a particular type of SPM (scanning probe microscopy) probe.
+An AFM probe is a particular type of SPM probe.

 AFM probes are manufactured with MEMS technology.
 Most AFM probes used are made from silicon (Si), but borosilicate glass and silicon nitride are also in use.
 AFM probes are considered consumables as they are often replaced when the tip apex becomes dull or contaminated or when the cantilever is broken.
 They can cost from a couple of tens of dollars up to hundreds of dollars per cantilever for the most specialized cantilever/probe combinations.

-Just the tip is brought very close to the surface of the object under investigation, the cantilever is deflected by the interaction between the tip and the surface, which is what the AFM is designed to measure.
+To use the device, the tip is brought very close to the surface of the object under investigation, and the cantilever is deflected by the interaction between the tip and the surface, which is what the AFM is designed to measure.
 A spatial map of the interaction can be made by measuring the deflection at many points on a 2D surface.

 Several types of interaction can be detected.
 Depending on the interaction under investigation, the surface of the tip of the AFM probe needs to be modified with a coating.
 Among the coatings used are gold – for covalent bonding of biological molecules and the detection of their interaction with a surface, diamond for increased wear resistance and magnetic coatings for detecting the magnetic properties of the investigated surface.
-Another solution exists to achieve high resolution magnetic imaging : having the probe equip with a microSQUID.
-The AFM tips is fabricated using silicon micro machining and the precise positioning of the microSQUID loop is done by electron beam lithography.
+Another solution exists to achieve high resolution magnetic imaging: equipping the probe with a microSQUID.
+The AFM tips are fabricated using silicon micro machining and the precise positioning of the microSQUID loop is achieved using electron beam lithography.
 The additional attachment of a quantum dot to the tip apex of a conductive probe enables surface potential imaging with high lateral resolution, scanning quantum dot microscopy.

 The surface of the cantilevers can also be modified.
 These coatings are mostly applied in order to increase the reflectance of the cantilever and to improve the deflection signal.